Expansion Module No. 3

 Sony made after their MSX adventure the game console Playstation 1, as there

-Playstation was a cooperation together with
+Playstation was a

 Nintendo, but Sony took over, and Nintendo started their own console.